researchdata-sheffield/dataviz-hub/pages/tutorials/dash-tutorial.md

     }
 ```

-### 8. Style
+## 8. Style

-Every aesthetic element of the app is customisable: The sizing, the positioning, the colors, the fonts.<br>Dash apps are built and published in the Web, so the full power of CSS is available. <br>
+Every aesthetic element of the app is customisable: The sizing, the positioning, the colors, the fonts.
+Dash apps are built and published in the Web, so the full power of CSS is available.

-Use __app.css.append_css__ in order to set an external CSS file
+Use `app.css.append_css` in order to set an external CSS file

 ```python